calvin-li-developer/ansible/playbooks/roles/ssh/README.md

 ## Description

 This role uses the `ansible.posix.authorized_key` module to manage SSH keys in a user's `~/.ssh/authorized_keys` file.
-This allows for the dynamic addition and removal of SSH keys.
+This allows for the dynamic addition and removal of SSH keys from a github user's `.keys` file.

 ## Requirements